Kaladiya-Ilaf/RiceClassification/README.md

 # RiceClassification
-The "Rice Type Classification" dataset has been created for educational purposes and binary classification practice.
+The "Rice Type Classification" dataset was developed for training in binary classification and educational purposes.
+It comprises numerical characteristics of rice grains, such as area, length, roundness, and more.
+To distinguish between "Jasmine" (represented as "1") and "Gonen" (represented as "0"), the dataset is intended for binary classification.
+In order to learn about binary classification and provide accurate classification results, it is meant to serve as a useful and instructive resource.